liby5275/ChatApp-Node/README.md

 # ChatApp-Node

-This is a chat-application developed using Node js Used Express & socket.io libraries to develope it
+This is a chat-application developed using Node js.
+Used Express & socket.io libraries to develope it.

  Using this application, you can,